Brazil and the United Nations

-Brazil is a founding member of the United Nations and participates in all of its specialized agencies.
-Brazil is among the twenty top contributors to United Nations peacekeeping operations, and has participated in peacekeeping efforts in the Middle East, the former Belgian Congo, Cyprus, Mozambique, Angola, and more recently East Timor and Haiti.
+Brazil is a full member of the United Nations.
+It has participated in peacekeeping operations with the UN in the Middle East, the former Belgian Congo, Cyprus, Mozambique, Angola, and more recently East Timor and Haiti.
 Brazil has been regularly elected as a non-permanent member to the Security Council since its first session in 1946 and is now among the most elected UN member states to the UNSC.
-Brazil was voted to become a member of the 15-country UN Security Council for a two-year term, in 2022-23.
+Brazil was elected to become a member of the 15-country UN Security Council for the two-year term of 2022–23.

 Activities

 General Assembly

 Brazil has traditionally played a relevant role in the United Nations General Assembly.
-In 1947, Foreign Minister Osvaldo Aranha chaired the First Special Session of the General Assembly and the Second Session of the General Assembly.
-Since 1947, Brazil has been the first country to speak at the General Debate.
+In 1947, Foreign Minister Oswaldo Aranha chaired the First Special Session of the General Assembly and the Second Session of the General Assembly.
+Since 21 September 1949, Brazil has been the first country to speak at the General Debate.
 Brazilian representatives deliver opening speeches that often present an assessment of the international situation as a backdrop to express the Brazilian point of view on the main issues.
 On September 21, 2011, President Rousseff became the first woman to open a General Debate since the United Nations was founded.

 Security Council

-Brazil has been elected ten times to the United Nations Security Council; the 2022-23 term wil be its 11th turn.
+Brazil has been elected ten times to the United Nations Security Council; the 2022–23 term was its 11th turn.
 It is currently ranked second (Japan is first) in terms of most number of years as an elected member.

 List of terms as an elected member to the Security Council: